kierandidi/bioinformatics-course-hd/_projects/ex8.md

 ---
 layout: project
-title: Exercise 2 - PyMOL scripting
+title: Exercise 8 - Membranes, Pumps and Channels, Simulations II
 caption: Start using the PyMol scripting language
 description: >
   We will now start using the PyMol scripting language to create our own scripts.
 This will allow us to automate tasks and create more complex visualizations.